- Are you interested in learning about how you can speed up your recovery time?

 You need to shoot for getting 7 to 8 hours of sleep a night especially if you are training hard.
 Turn off the TV earlier and shoot for squeezing in that extra 1 to 2 hours if you’re only hovering around a 6 hour sleep cycle.

 I personally will listen to white noise, or ASMR soft sound video on my phone in order to relax my mind to put me to sleep.
-These are great methods to get your body relaxed so that you can shut your mind off and fall into a quality sleep.
+To shut your mind off and fall into a quality sleep these are great methods to get your body relaxed.

 Active Recovery: When it comes to your given weekly training cycle I’m sure you’re like me in that you’ve got your consistent training days checked off.
 With that being said I know you have your consistent off days too.